vidjil/vidjil/doc/admin.md

   as for example in `spike-normalization.py`.
   A  `--post` script will be called on the combined `.vidjil` file after the fusing.

 - Multiple scripts can be called.
-To do that, concatenate commands to use inside fuse line to call with a ';' separator.
+To do that, concatenate commands to use inside the prefuse line to call with a ';' separator.
   `scriptA --opt optvalA; scriptB --opt optvalB`.

-When the users select this config, these pre-fuse will be sandwiched between main vidjil analysis and fuse step.
+When the user selects this config, these pre-fuse steps will be inserted between the main Vidjil analysis and the fuse step.

 #### Adding a post-fuse process